 People wearing crowns and bridges have to take extra care when eating and cleaning their teeth.
 It is best to avoid chewing hard and sticky substances with teeth that have crowns or bridges on them, as they might crack or come off.
 You also need to clean properly underneath bridges in order to prevent bacteria from forming, which is vital in preventing cavities and decay.

-To Know More about your Crown & bridges options, schedule an appointment with us today.
+To Know More about your Crown & bridges options, Request an appointment with us today.

 Dental Crown Procedure Des Moines - How Do Crowns Work?